acm-cui/website-cui2021/authors-test/submission-guidance.md

 ## Word limits

 CUI 2021 has switched from page limits to <em>approximate</em> word limits.
-Please note that word limits are somewhat relaxed but not that papers which substantially exceed these limits may be desk rejected.
+Please note that word limits are somewhat relaxed but note that papers which substantially exceed these limits may be desk rejected.
 Papers substantially under the word limit may not present a sufficient contribution for inclusion in the CUI proceedings.
 In sumamary, **we ask authors to stick to the spirit of word limits.**

 ## Submission process